 Ahab was not a man of action.
 He just laid around for three years and did nothing.
 When most men reach a boiling point from not handling and confronting the things tormenting them, they become aggressive instead of passive.
 Ahab didn’t repent or fast or seek HaShem (God).

 Husbands, men of Yah, hear me out: Jezebel often becomes active when men don’t stand and take the position of leadership of their households in a righteous order.
 I am not talking about control and power trips either, but righteousness.

 Let’s get back to Naboth and the vineyard.
 Ahab is very SNEAKY.

 But that is not what he said.
-NABOTH SAID, “The LORD FORBID that I should give you the inheritance that was passed down by my ancestors.”
-1 Kings 21:3.
-He had to obey The Lord Adonai.
+NABOTH SAID, “The LORD FORBID that I should give you the inheritance that was passed down by my ancestors” (1 Kings 21:3).
+He had to obey the Father!

 His wife Jezebel had Naboth STONED TO DEATH, his sons as well.
 Why?
 So that they could not take their inheritance.
 She calls for a fast, a religious festival, and she has two men lie and accuse innocent Naboth of cursing Yahweh and the King.
 Two false witnesses are raised up against him.
 The people stoned him to death, all in the name of God and honor to the king.

 I beg you if you are a man, a leader, a father, or husband, search yourself and if you see this spirit at work in you or your spouse, repent.
 Remove the passiveness and put HIM first.
-Remove the two false witnesses and replace them with the two righteous witnesses.
-“Do not think that I came to abolish the Law or the Prophets; I did not come to abolish but to fulfill.”
-Matthew 5:17 NASB.
+Remove the two false witnesses and replace them with the two righteous witnesses who stood with Yeshua on the mount of transfiguration–The Torah and the prophets.
+“Do not think that I came to abolish the Law or the Prophets; I did not come to abolish but to fulfill” (Matthew 5:17 NASB).